JimDesu/basis-lang/spec.md

 Under typed failures (§4.9), the lattice refines: each `failing(M)` and `mixed(M)` state carries a propagating-set component, and the conformance check verifies that every exit edge's set is a subset of the body's declared failure set.
 The full transfer-function table — covering each block marker's state transitions, each call site's two-edge or one-edge pattern, and the joining rules at convergent CFG points — is in Appendix E. The integration with the initialization analysis (§6) is a parallel forward-flow analysis over the same CFG with the same join points; the two analyses are independent at transfer functions but share the walk.

-A typechecker implementation may begin with the un-refined six-state lattice and add the failure-set component incrementally; dropping the failure-set component recovers the un-refined lattice exactly. *Open question: OQ-26.3 — whether `| Name name -> body` narrows the propagating set precisely (set minus at-or-below closure) or conservatively (no narrowing).* See Appendix I.
+A typechecker implementation may begin with the un-refined six-state lattice and add the failure-set component incrementally; dropping the failure-set component recovers the un-refined lattice exactly.

+When a recovery block engages, the propagating-set component is narrowed: a bare `|` consumes the entire set; a `|`-with-spec narrows per-root from the spec's at-or-below closure, with precise removal when the closure fully covers a root and conservative retention when it would only partially cover one (the set representation does not capture closures with holes).
+The formal per-root rule is in Appendix E.3 alongside the lattice's transfer functions.

 ---